plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * Plausible, unlike Google Analytics, is [simple to use](https://plausible.io/simple-web-analytics) and get valuable insights from.
 All the key metrics are displayed on one page, including top content, top referral sources, external link clicks and goal conversions

 * Plausible like WordPress but unlike Google Analytics is [fully open source software](https://plausible.io/open-source-website-analytics).
-You can review our code and contribute to the development.
-You can even self-host Plausible on your server and manage your infrastructure
+You can inspect and review our source code to verify that our actions match with our words

 * Plausible, unlike Google Analytics, is not a free as in beer product.
 We don't sell your site data and we don't use it for any other purpose.
 We choose the subscription business model rather than surveillance capitalism

 * There's a 30 day free trial with no credit card required.
-If you find Plausible useful, you can subscribe.
-The plans start at $6/month or $4/month when billed annually and are based on the number of page views your sites have
+If you find Plausible useful, you can get on a paid subscription.
+The plans start at $9/month or $7.5/month when billed annually and are based on the number of page views your sites have

 ## What are the other features of Plausible Analytics for WordPress?